happy-dom

 TypeScript Support

-Depending on yourtsconfig.json setup, you may see a “Cannot find name ‘document’” type error in the code above.
-To “inject” the types for document and other browser APIs, add the following triple-slash directive to the top of any test file.
+Depending on yourtsconfig.json setup, you may see a “Cannot find name ‘document’” type error in the earlier code.
+To load the types for document and other browser APIs, add the following triple-slash directive to the top of any test file.

 bun test: